Anodizing

 Do we offer polishing services?

-Do we fix dents, dings, or scratches?
+Do we or will anodizing correct dents, dings, or scratches?

 Can you color match anodized aluminum?